 8. Chocolate Lynx Point Ragdoll

-Chocolate-Lynx Ragdolls have points the color of milk chocolate, with distinct stripes in a paler chocolate tone.
+Chocolate-Lynx Ragdolls have points in the color of milk chocolate, with distinct stripes in a paler chocolate tone.
 Their bodies will be ivory but can have ticks and stripes in a pale brown.

 9. Blue Lynx Point Ragdoll Cat

-Blue Lynx-point Ragdolls will have most of their fur in white to platinum shade with undertones of blue.
+Blue Lynx-point Ragdolls will have most of their fur in a white to platinum shade with undertones of blue.
 Their points are a deep slate gray with paler bars.
 Their white bodies can have stripes or ticks in a pale blue-gray.
-Their nose and pads are slate color, a pink edge is permitted in the nose.
+Their nose and pads are slate in color; a pink edge is permitted in the nose.

 10. Lilac Lynx Point Ragdoll Cat

 11. Red Lynx Point Ragdoll Cat

-A Red Lynx-point Ragdoll has white bodies contrasting strongly with their points, which can be bright to apricot red.
+A Red Lynx-point Ragdoll has a white body contrasting strongly with their points, which can be bright to apricot red.
 These points are overlaid with paler stripes that can extend onto their bodies.
-Ticking across the white fur is also sometimes seen, in a paler tone than their points.
-The nose and pad paws are flesh or coral pink color.
+Ticking across the white fur is also sometimes seen in a paler tone than their points.
+The nose and pad paws are flesh or coral pink in color.

 12. Cream Lynx Point Ragdoll Cat

-The Cream Lynx-pointed Ragdoll will have a bright white body with points in slightly darker yet still subtle shades of cream or buff.
+The Cream Lynx-pointed Ragdoll will have a bright white body with points in slightly darker yet subtle shades of cream or buff.
 These points have paler stripes that merge into the main coat color.

 Next up, the Tortie Points!
 These Ragdoll cats have distinct points in either seal or chocolate.
 The points are blended with Tortie markings in either red or a combination of red and cream.

 13. Seal Tortie Point Ragdoll Cat

 Ragdolls with the Seal-Tortie point coloring will have cream to fawn bodies, and the fur is lighter in the belly and chest area.
-Their seal brown points will be mottled with red or red and cream together.
-Their nose leather and pads will be seal brown that could be mottled in flesh or coral pink color.
+Their seal brown points are mottled with red or red and cream.
+Their nose leather and pads are seal-brown that can be mottled in a flesh or coral-pink color.

 14. Chocolate Tortie Point Ragdoll Cat